cypress-io/cypress-documentation/source/api/commands/task.md

 // will fail if seeding the database takes longer than 20 seconds to finish cy.task('seedDatabase', null, { timeout: 20000 });
 ```

-# Notes

-## Tasks must end

-### Tasks that do not end are not supported

-`cy.task()` does not support tasks that do not end, such as:

-- Starting a server.
-- A task that watches for file changes.
-- Any process that needs to be manually interrupted to stop.

-A task must end within the `taskTimeout` or Cypress will fail the current test.

 # Rules